New Algorithms for Discrete-Time Parameter Estimation: Introduction

 \section{Introduction}

-A central task in adaptive control is the compensation for online parametric uncertainties in the processes of adaptive filtering, prediction and control\cite{Narendra2005, Narendra_1989, Lavretsky2013, Goodwin_1984, Ioannou1996, Landau11}.
+A central task in adaptive control is the compensation for online parametric uncertainties in the processes of adaptive filtering, prediction and control\cite{Narendra2005, Lavretsky2013, Goodwin_1984, Ioannou1996, Landau11}.
 Over the past several decades, several discrete-time online estimation schemes have been designed, including conditions for parametric convergence\cite{Ljung_1987, Anderson_1982, ortega20}.
 Most of the methods in these works assume that the unknown parameters are constant.
-In this paper, we propose a new online algorithm for estimating parameters that may be time-varying in a discrete-time plant.

-In many of the adaptive filtering, prediction, and control problems, the underlying structure consists of a linear regression relation between the prediction error and parameter error\cite{Ioannou1996, Aranovskiy_2019, Aranovskiy_2016, narendra11, Gaudio_2020a, gaudio20thesis}.
-A typical gradient-based algorithm, for example, minimizes a quadratic criterion in terms of the prediction error\cite{Goodwin_1984,Landau11}.
-A necessary and sufficient condition, denoted as persistent excitation, is needed to ensure uniform asymptotic convergence of the estimates to their true values is noted as persistent excitation in adaptive systems\cite{Boyd_1983, Boyd_1986, Narendra_1987}.
-If the excitation holds over a finite interval, then the convergence of the estimation errors to zero can be shown to be asymptotic but non-uniform.
-This leads to the well-known recursive least squares (RLS) algorithm, where the learning rates are adjusted through the use of the outer product of the underlying regressor\cite{Goodwin_1984,Landau11}.

-One of the main inadequacies of the RLS algorithm is its inability to ensure estimation in the presence of time-varying parameters, which is due to the fact that the learning rates themselves may converge to zero and as a result, unable to track the changes in the parameters.
-While methods such as covariance resetting\cite{bruce20}, fixed or varying forgetting factors \cite{islam20} can be used, they introduce constraints and do not lead to efficient trade-offs between speed and accuracy.
-Additionally, they can introduce discontinuities in the estimation algorithm.
-The algorithm proposed in this paper removes some of these inadequacies, and articulates conditions under which exponential convergence to a compact set can occur.
-In particular, we focus on the convergence properties of the proposed algorithms in the presence of both persistent and finite excitation.
+This paper focuses on the case where parameters are varying with time.